clipmagic/LoginPassKey/README.md

 <a id="installation"></a>
 ## Installation
 During the installation process, the module creates:
 - The Api template.
-The default name is `lkp-api` that includes attributes such:
+The default name is `lkp-api` that includes attributes such as:
-  - as one page only,
+  - one page only,
   - no children,
   - urlSegments `start`, `register`, `verify` and `end`, and
   - disables appending of `_main.php`.